Skip to main content

 Network and connectivity issues

-The Khumo and Khumo Print both have two SIM slots, with a Vodacom SIM card in one slot and an MTN SIM card in the other.
+Older Khumo/Khumo Print devices have two SIM slots, with a Vodacom SIM card in one slot and an MTN SIM card in the other.
 Both SIM cards are active at all times.
 The signal strength of each network is visible in the top right corner – the first icon reflects MTN signal strength and the second reflects Vodacom signal strength.

-The Khumo/Khumo Print comes automatically connected to MTN, but it’s easy to switch to Vodacom.
+If your Khumo/Khumo Print has two SIM slots, the device comes automatically connected to MTN, but it’s easy to switch to Vodacom.

 1. Select Settings on the card machine.